KKTTAAII/capstone-ll-frontend/README.md

         $ npm run dev

 ## Run tests
+- For backend
 1. go to the folder where there are .test.js files
 2. run a test by using this command

         $ jest FILE_NAME.test.js
+- For frontend
+1. ensure you are inside the frontend folder
+2. run tests by using this command

+        $ npm test
+3. you can be specific as what file you want by specifying the file name

+        $npm test FILE_NAME.test.js

 ## v2.0.0 - Future Features
 - user can share the dog they want to adopt with their friends via social media
+- user can upload their picture from their local machine

 Author: [Boonyawee P.](https://www.linkedin.com/in/boonyawee-prasertsiripond/)